valerenegoh/SecureFileTransfer/README.md

 <img width="502" alt="wrong" src="https://user-images.githubusercontent.com/23626462/38912968-ec851a32-430a-11e8-8e4f-0e032ef97484.png">

 The fixed version of the AP protocol is implemented on top of the file upload program.
+Asymmetric key cryptography is used to authenticate the identity of both the server and the client.
+The client will first send a nonce request to the server which the server will then encrypt with its private key before sending it back.
+To decrypt the encrypted nonce, the client will request for the server’s signed certificate.
+The decrypted reply from the server will be matched against the nonce initially transmitted by the client to the server.
+If they match, the client can be assured of the identity of the server and that there is an absence of playback attack.
+The server will then perform the same tasks to authenticate the identity of the client as well.
+The above procedure is shown below:

 ![corrected](https://user-images.githubusercontent.com/23626462/38912967-ec0c6376-430a-11e8-9b2f-338998dd470d.png)